-- Missing Devices: Consumer devices seem to get lost and end up on eBay at a higher rate than their rugged counterparts.
+- Missing Devices: consumer devices seem to get lost and wind up on eBay at a higher rater than their rugged counterparts.

-- Harsh Environments: Most consumer devices are not specced for harsh environments and rely on expensive cases/sleeves to meet certain rugged requirements.
+- Harsh Environments: most consumer devices aren’t specced for harsh environments and rely on cases/sleeves to meet certain requirements.